Image Source: Wikipedia

 Earl Cyril Palmer (October 25, 1924 – September 19, 2008) was an American drummer.
 Considered one of the inventors of rock and roll, he is a member of the Rock and Roll Hall of Fame.

-Palmer was one of the most prolific studio musicians of all time and played on thousands of recordings, including nearly all of Little Richard's hits, all of Fats Domino's hits, "You've Lost That Lovin' Feelin'" by the Righteous Brothers, and a long list of classic TV and film soundtracks.
+Palmer was one of the most prolific studio musicians of all time and played on thousands of recordings, including nearly all of Little Richard's hits, many of Fats Domino's hits, "You've Lost That Lovin' Feelin'" by the Righteous Brothers, and a long list of classic TV and film soundtracks.
 According to one obituary, "his list of credits read like a Who's Who of American popular music of the last 60 years".

-Date Range of DAHR Recordings: 1946 - 1968
+Date Range of DAHR Recordings: 1946 - 1969

-Roles Represented in DAHR: drums
+Roles Represented in DAHR: drums, songwriter

 = Recordings are available for online listening.